HumanCellAtlas/unity/README.md

 submissions, which in turn store raw files in GCP buckets.
 This is all managed through a GCP service account which in turn owns all workspaces and manages them on behalf of users.
 This is why your service account must be registered as a FireCloud user before the service can function correctly.

+### OAUTH VERIFICATION

+Once you obtain a URL and a valid SSL certificate, you may go ahead and have your application verified for OAuth to remove unverified application warnings.
+Please refer to [this form](https://https://support.google.com/code/contact/oauth_app_verification) for more information on the OAuth verification process.
+The following scopes must be provided as part of the verification process (with the following justifications):

+* https://www.googleapis.com/auth/userinfo.profile (to allow users to authenticate using their Google account)
+* https://www.googleapis.com/auth/userinfo.email (to allow users to authenticate using their Google account)
+* https://www.googleapis.com/auth/cloud-billing.readonly (to allow Unity to see available billing accounts to create projects on behalf of users)
+* https://www.googleapis.com/auth/cloud-platform.read-only (to allow Unity to stream user-owned GCS objects back to the client)